 Financing Your Studies: Realize your future with TMU Graduate Studies

 Tuition and fees are determined by the program and academic level you are pursuing your graduate studies in.
-Total fees for each program and academic level include charges for tuition, athletics, RSU – Ryerson Students’ Union, RSU health and dental plans, and other related fees.
+Total fees for each program and academic level include charges for tuition, athletics, TMSU – Ryerson Students’ Union, TMSU health and dental plans, and other related fees.

 Below is further information to help you address any questions or concerns that relate to the billing and payment of tuition and fees at Toronto Met.

 On acceptance into a graduate program, you must pay a deposit in order to reserve a space in your program.
 Your Offer of Admission will state the required amount and the deadline date for submission of your deposit with your acceptance form.
 We regret that Toronto Met will not defer deposit or fees payments, even if you are expecting future funds/funding of any type for your graduate studies, including financial assistance programs.

 Your deposit fee is non-refundable, and will be applied to your tuition fees.
 It also activates your registration in your program.
 If you change your mind at a later date, you must officially withdraw from the program or you will be responsible for any tuition or late fees due, as outlined on our Important Dates page.

 Tuition is calculated on the basis of your program and status (part- or full-time), NOT on the number of courses that you take per term (except for Nursing, Ted Rogers MBA, MEIE and Computer Networks - please visit Fees by Program for more information).
 Your tuition is a YEARLY charge, which is broken into three equivalent payments for the three terms in a graduate academic calendar.